beizhao215/ut_wifi/README.md

-Get number of active wifi connection in UofT
+Get number of active wifi connections in UofT